scijava/scijava/docs/ops/doc/WritingYourOwnOpPackage.md

 ### Create a SciJava Ops development environment

-While there are multiple ways to setup a development environment for SciJava Ops, we recommend creating your environment with `conda` or `mamba`.
+While there are multiple ways to setup a development environment for SciJava Ops, we recommend creating your environment with `mamba`.
-We strongly recommend using [Mamba](https://mamba.readthedocs.io/en/latest/user_guide/mamba.html) instead of Conda, because Conda is unfortunately terribly slow at configuring environments.

 1. [Install Miniforge3](https://github.com/conda-forge/miniforge#miniforge3)
-2. Create your the development environment with the following `.yml` file:
+2. Create a development environment with the following `environment.yml` file:

     ```yaml
     name: scijava